-EXHIBIT EXHIBIT DESCRIPTION NUMBER 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Articles of Association of the Registrant, as currently in effect 3.2 Form of Articles of Association of the Registrant to be effective upon the closing of this offering 4.1 Warrant to purchase Series A Preferred Shares 4.2 Form of Warrant to purchase Series D-2 Preferred Shares 5.1 Opinion of Zysman, Aharoni, Gayer & Co., Israeli counsel to the Registrant, as to the validity of the ordinary shares 10.1 Form of Officer Indemnity and Exculpation Agreement 10.2 PolyPid Ltd. 2012 Share Option Plan, as amended to date 10.3 Amended and Restated Investors' Rights Agreement, dated November , 2017, among the Registrant and the shareholders named therein 21.1 Subsidiaries of the Registrant 23.1 Consent of Kost, Forer, Gabbay & Kasierer, Certified Public Accountants (Israel), an independent registered public accounting firm and a member firm of Ernst & Young LLP 23.2 Consent of Zysman, Aharoni, Gayer & Co. (included in Exhibit 5.1)

-To be provided by amendment.

-24.1 Power of Attorney (included in signature pages of Registration Statement)
+EXHIBIT NUMBER EXHIBIT DESCRIPTION

+- 1.1 Form of Underwriting Agreement - 3.1 Amended and Restated Articles of Association of the Registrant, as currently in effect - 3.2 Form of Articles of Association of the Registrant to be effective upon the closing of this offering - 4.1+ Warrant to purchase Series A Preferred Shares - 4.2+ Form of Warrant to purchase Series D-2 Preferred Shares - 5.1 Opinion of Zysman, Aharoni, Gayer & Co., Israeli counsel to the Registrant, as to the validity of the ordinary shares - 10.1 Form of Officer Indemnity and Exculpation Agreement - 10.2+ PolyPid Ltd. 2012 Share Option Plan, as amended to date - 10.3 Amended and Restated Investors' Rights Agreement, dated October 31, 2017, among the Registrant and the shareholders named therein - 10.4 Lease Agreement, dated March 27, 2014, by and between the Registrant and Ogen Yielding Real Estate Ltd. (unofficial English translation from Hebrew original) - 10.4.1 Addendum to Lease Agreement, dated July 1, 2014, by and between the Registrant and Ogen Yielding Real Estate Ltd. (unofficial English translation from Hebrew original) - 10.4.2 Second Addendum to Lease Agreement, dated July 23, 2017, by and between the Registrant and Ogen Yielding Real Estate Ltd. (unofficial English translation from Hebrew original) - 21.1+ Subsidiaries of the Registrant - 23.1 Consent of Kost, Forer, Gabbay & Kasierer, Certified Public Accountants (Israel), an independent registered public accounting firm and a member firm of Ernst & Young LLP - 23.2 Consent of Zysman, Aharoni, Gayer & Co. (included in Exhibit 5.1) - 23.3 Consent of Life Science Intelligence, Inc. - 24.1 Power of Attorney (included in signature pages of Registration Statement) - To be provided by amendment. - + Previously submitted.